Serving

 Yes

 A popular traditional dish.
-This should really be "Pork Heart & Lungs" (and sometimes spleen).
-Selling lungs is not legal in California so we have to make do with just hearts, but it still tastes just fine.
+Actually, this should be "Pork Heart & Lungs" (and sometimes spleen).
 Other pig parts are also used, depending on region and availability.

 1-1/2